 Sub-service · Blue Peacing

-Infrastructure Fragility Under Climate & Conflict Stress
+Grey Fielding Infrastructure Fragility Under Climate & Conflict Stress

+Critical systems were built for a world that no longer exists.
 Grey Fielding stress-tests the infrastructure your organisation — and your society — cannot afford to lose.

 72%

-Critical infra designed pre-2000 climate data
+Critical infrastructure designed pre-2000

-Cascading failure risk in compound climate events
+Cascading failure risk in compounding climate events

 2°C